Seasawher/mdgen/README.md

 * You can convert a doc comment to a block comment.
 Simply insert `/-⋆-/` immediately before the doc comment `/-- foo -/` without any whitespace.

+* metadata for code blocks:
   * By default, code blocks are specified with the language `lean`, but you can attach any string as a metadata to the code block by writing it after `-- ⋆LANG⋆=` on the first line of the code section.
   * If you write `-- ⋆QUOTE⋆` on the first line of the code, `> ` will be inserted at the beginning of every line in that code block, turning it into a quoted code block.
+  * When you want to use both `⋆QUOTE⋆` and `⋆LANG⋆` at the same time, write `⋆QUOTE⋆` first, separated by either a whitespace or a comma, as in `-- ⋆QUOTE⋆ ⋆LANG⋆=hoge`.

 If you want to know more details, check the test code.